SeanVenz/codechum/Lesson1/Topic4.md

 </html>
 ```

-## Additional Usage Considerations
+## Additional Usage Consideration

-- It's important to note that the `<br>` tag should be used sparingly and only for inserting line breaks.
+It is important to note that the `<br>` tag should be used sparingly and only for inserting line breaks.

 ## Conclusion